wxy2002/GFRestimation/README.md

 ## nnUnet

-The nnU-Net configuration and parameters used in our experiments can be accessed via the following URL: <https://huggingface.co/cnWxy/nnUnet/tree/main>.
+The nnU-Net parameters used in our experiments can be accessed via the following URL: <https://huggingface.co/cnWxy/nnUnet/tree/main>.